SignalK/signalk.github.io/_developers/apis_and_conventions.md

 }
 ```

 In this example the server provides two versions of Signal K, 1.1.1 and 3.0.
-The WebSocket endpoing for version 1.1.1 is
+The WebSocket endpoint for version 1.1.1 is
 available on an alternate port.

 Signal K clients specify which version of the API they wish to use by placing the version in the URL after the